wds4/DCoSL/dips/grapevine/README.md

 The Grapevine
 =====

-STATUS OF THIS SECTION: barely been started.
+STATUS OF THIS DOCUMENT: barely been started.
 However, you can look at Curated Lists to see the grapevine in action.

 See the list of [important concepts](importantConcepts.md).